pprakarsh/Unix_Terminal_in_C/README.md

  Executes external commands like:
   1. All commands executed by your terminal shell, if you are using bash then commands like ls, man, mv, cp, rm, rmdir,            touch, cat etc. with the optional arguments eg. `ls -l`
   2. The commands can also be piped together (Multiple piping to form a single command) like `ls | grep string | grep str          |more` (Try executing the commands on your terminal and then on this terminal interface :))

+  Other features:
+  1. Autocompletion of filename by pressing TAB
+  2. Execute previously executed command by pressing the UP ARROW

 ## Overview